nikhleshmahato/Neetcode-DSA/Data Structures & Algorithms/top-k-elements-in-list/README.md

-pair is a property of /<iostream> header , but for good practice use /<utility> header.
+pair is a property of (iostream) header , but for good practice use (utility) header.

 use static function so that it can't be used outside the class.